Reversibility of d-State Finite Cellular Automata: Introduction

-The study on reversibility of CAs was started with Richardson \cite{Richa72}, and Amoroso $\&$ Patt \cite{Amoroso72}.
-In their seminal paper, Amoroso and Patt provided efficient algorithms to decide whether a one-dimensional CA, defined by a local map $f$ is bijective or not.
-It was later shown that it is not possible to design an efficient algorithm that tests bijectivity of an arbitrary CA, defined over higher dimensional (two or more) lattice \cite{Kari1990379}.
-However, the research on one-dimensional reversible CAs was continued \cite{nasu1977local,sato1977certain,Maruoka197947,Maruoka1982269,tome1994necessary,morita1995reversible,MoraMM06}.
+The study on reversibility of CAs was started with Hedlund \cite{hedlund69} and Richardson \cite{Richa72}.
+In their seminal paper, Amoroso and Patt provided efficient algorithms to decide whether a one-dimensional CA, defined by a local map $f$, is reversible or not \cite{Amoroso72}.
+It was later shown that it is not possible to design an efficient algorithm that tests reversibility of an arbitrary CA, defined over two or more dimensional lattice \cite{Kari1990379}.
+However, the research on one-dimensional reversible CAs was continued \cite{di1975reversibility,morita1995reversible,culik1987invertible,tome1994necessary,soto2008computation}.
 A decision algorithm for CAs with finite configurations was given in \cite{di1975reversibility}.
-Other variants are given in \cite{clementi1995reachability,moraal2000graph}.
+Other variants are given in \cite{moraal2000graph,MoraMM06}.
 An elegant scheme based on de Bruijn graph to decide whether a one dimensional CA is reversible is presented in \cite{suttner91}.
-The algorithms of \cite{Amoroso72,di1975reversibility,suttner91}, however, deal with infinite lattice, but silent about CAs with finite number of cells.
-We have pointed out that some of the reversible CAs over a finite number of cells are wrongly concluded as irreversible CAs by those algorithms (see Section~\ref{bij}).
-It may be mentioned here that, finite CAs are the interest of researchers, when the CAs are utilized to model some real-life problems.
+These works, however, deal with infinite lattice.
+It may be mentioned here that, finite CAs are the interest of researchers, when they are targeted to solve some real-life problems.

-Moreover, these algorithms decide only whether a given CA is reversible or not.
-What will happen if one wants to identify a set of reversible CAs in one dimension?
-In fact, it is a practical requirement of researchers who target reversible CAs to model their problems.
-The algorithms of \cite{Amoroso72} and \cite{suttner91} do not directly guide to the solution of this question.
-One possible way to get the set of reversible CAs is, consider a huge set (if not the whole set) of CAs, and then use the decision algorithms to pick the reversible CAs.
-Obviously, this is not a practical solution to this problem.